FormIt3D/autodesk-formit-360-windows-help-old/FormIt Introduction/Placing and Modifying Objects/Place Primitive Object.md

 #### Moving Objects

-1. **Double Click** to select an entire object (single click will select a face, edge or vertex, which is explained in [Modifying Faces, Edges, and Points](FormIt Introduction/Modifying Faces Edges and Points.md).)
+1. **Double Click** to select an entire object (single click will select a face, edge or vertex, which is explained in [Modifying Faces Edges and Points](../FormIt Introduction/Modifying Faces Edges and Points.md).)

 2. Hover over the object to select the point you will use as the **snap point.** ![](./images/moving-object.png)